Silver Falls Library District

 Materials & Services

-Building Maintenance is slightly lower this year.
-Over the past four years, the library has replaced aging HVAC systems as they fail.
-There are now four out of eight HVAC units that are 24 years old, and will need replacement over the coming years.
-As such, the Building Maintenance budget reflects the anticipated replacement of another unit should one fail during the year.
+Building Maintenance is significantly decreased for the proposed year, as the replacement of the flat roof on the original part of the library was completed in this current year.
+Over the past six years, the library has replaced aging HVAC systems as they fail.
+There are now three of the eight original HVAC units that are approaching thirty years of age, and the District is replacing them as they fail.
+As such, the Building Maintenance budget also reflects the anticipated replacement of another unit should one fail during the year.
 Repair and maintenance of plumbing and electrical systems are ongoing processes as the building systems age and experience the wear and tear of public use.
-Because the building’s current fire and security alarm system is connected to emergency services via a landline, new communication technologies demand that the system be upgraded to computerized connectivity and there are increased fees for these services.
-Although the Minor Equipment and Furnishings line is lower in the proposed budget, two thousand dollars has been included for a lighting upgrade in the technical services area.
-The Minor Equipment and Furnishings line additionally includes expenditures for the replacement of desktop and laptop computers which are nearing obsolescence, as well as a new printer.

 Contingency

-The amount in the Contingency line of the budget is for the purpose of appropriations, so that these funds would be readily available for transfer, by Board resolution, to the appropriate budget line for expenditure in the event of unforeseen expenses, such as the failure of several HVAC units at once or other emergencies impacting library facilities or services.
-State law limits the amount that can be transferred from Contingency to 15% of the total appropriation in the operating fund, and these funds can only be transferred to an existing appropriation.
+The amount in the Contingency line of the budget is for the purpose of appropriations, so that these funds would be readily available for transfer, by Board resolution, to the appropriate budget line for expenditure in the event of unforeseen expenses, such as the failure of multiple HVAC units in a year or other emergencies impacting library facilities or services.
+State law limits the amount that can be transferred from Contingency to 15% of the total appropriation in the original adopted budget’s operating fund, and these funds can only be transferred to an existing appropriation.

 Other Requirements

-The 2022-2023 proposed budget also includes two categories comprising unappropriated funds, which cannot be spent in the fiscal year without adoption of a supplemental budget or a declared emergency situation.
+The 2024-2025 proposed budget also includes two categories comprising unappropriated funds, which cannot be spent in the fiscal year without adoption of a supplemental budget or a declaration of emergency.

 The first of these is Reserved for Future Expenditures.
-The funds in this line are primarily from bequest funds, as well as from receipt of State Timber Lands income, which—as mentioned above – is both variable and intermittent, and from conservative fiscal management of available income.
+The funds in this line are primarily from bequest funds, as well as from receipt of State Timber Lands income, and from conservative fiscal management of available income.
 The existence of these funds has provided for added service hours, funded equipment purchases and cushioned the impact of PERS rate increases.
-The District intends to continue using the funds in this line over a number of years for purposes related to both infrastructure maintenance and service enhancements.
+The District intends to continue using the funds in this line for purposes related to both infrastructure maintenance and service enhancements.

 Finally, the standard Unappropriated Ending Fund Balance reserves funds for meeting the financial needs of the District during the first third of each fiscal year – before that year's tax revenues begin to be received – without the use of a tax anticipation loan, which would incur interest and processing costs for the taxpayers.
 Funds are also maintained in this line to ensure coverage of the deductible amounts on the District's flood and earthquake insurance coverage, should there be major damage to the Library building and/or contents.